Earned Honor | VA National Cemetery Placement for Veterans

 The National Personnel Records Center can provide copies, but it takes time (sometimes weeks or months).
 If you have other military documentation, we can review it together to see if it's sufficient.
 We're happy to discuss your specific situation.

 Yes.
 Eligible spouses (even if remarried after the veteran's death), minor children, and unmarried adult children who are permanently disabled may be buried with the veteran.
 The spouse or dependent's name and dates are inscribed on the veteran's marker at no additional cost.
+We offer spouse and dependent placement services at the same $495 rate.

 Once we have the required documentation, scheduling typically takes 1-2 weeks depending on cemetery availability and honors coordination.
 We work with your family's timeline and preferences as much as possible.